yzhao062/pyod/README.rst

 implemented in keras.
 However, PyOD would **NOT** install **Keras** and/or **TensorFlow** automatically.
 This reduces the risk of damaging your local installations.
 So you should install keras and back-end libraries like TensorFlow, if you want to use neural net based models.
-An instruction is provided: `issue19b <https://github.com/yzhao062/pyod/issues/19>`_.
+An instruction is provided: `neural-net FAQ <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_

 **Key Links and Resources**\ :